Understanding TDS on Purchase of Property in India: Complete Guide 2025

 FAQs

-1. How do I pay 1% TDS on a property purchase?
+How do I pay 1% TDS on purchase of property?

-The TDS rate specified in Form 26QB for property purchases is 1% of the total property transaction value, as per Section 194-IA of the Income Tax Act.
+TDS rate specified in Form 26QB for property purchases is 1% of the property value, excluding stamp duty, registration charges, and GST.

-The current TDS rate for property purchases in India is 1% for resident transactions.
+The current TDS rate for property purchases in India is 1% for resident sellers under Section 194-IA - https://incometaxindia.gov.in/Tutorials/69.TDS-from-sum-paid-to-buy-an-Immovable-Property.pdf, while higher rates apply for NRI sellers.

-6. What is the time limit to deposit TDS after a property purchase?
+What is the time limit to deposit TDS after property purchase?

-The time limit to deposit TDS after a property purchase is within 30 days of deduction using Form 26QB.
+The time limit to deposit TDS after property purchase is 30 days from the end of the month in which the payment is made.

-7. How is TDS calculated on the purchase of a property?
+How is TDS calculated on the purchase of property?

-8. Is the buyer or seller responsible for paying TDS on a property transaction?
+Is the buyer or seller responsible for paying TDS on purchase of property?

-9. Can the 1% TDS on property purchases be avoided, and under what circumstances?
+Can 1% TDS on purchase of property be avoided, and under what circumstances?

 You might also like